 Looking for a way to get involved on-campus but don't have a lot of time?
 Want some great leadership experience and a chance to make a difference at NDSU?
 BECOME A WELCOME WEEK LEADER!

-The NDSU Welcome Week Committee accepts applications every Spring for Welcome Week Leaders to serve as resources and familiar contacts for new students making the transition to the NDSU community.
-Welcome Week Leaders are one of the first contacts incoming students have at NDSU and assist in creating a positive Welcome Week experience as an introduction to NDSU life.
+The NDSU Welcome Week Committee accepts applications every spring for Welcome Week Leaders to serve as resources and familiar contacts for new students making the transition to the NDSU community.
+Welcome Week Leaders are some of the first people incoming students meet at NDSU and assist in creating a positive Welcome Week experience as an introduction to NDSU life.
 By guiding new students to various Welcome Week events, assisting in residence hall move-in, and answering fundamental questions about the NDSU community, Welcome Week Leaders play an important role in helping new students feel welcome and comfortable at NDSU.

 Welcome Week Leader F.A.Q.s

 Q: What is the time commitment for Welcome Week Leaders?

 A: The Welcome Week Leader opportunity is perfect for students who want to contribute to the NDSU community but don't have a lot of time throughout the year.
 Welcome Week Leaders must attend a short introductory meeting in the spring, a day-long training in August prior to Opening Weekend, and then participate in Welcome Week activities throughout the Saturday, Sunday, and Monday before classes begin.
 Leaders will also be asked to assist with door knocking before one of the evening events during the week.
 The events during the week generally do not conflict with classes.